Piotrkowska Street: Revitalisation

-The next parts of the street in the northern direction to the Liberty Square were revitalized and excluded from street traffic in 1993–1997.
+The next parts of the street in the northern direction to the Liberty Square were revitalised and excluded from street traffic in 1993–1997.
 They were paved with black cobblestones imitating the old pavement and equipped with more and more beautiful elements of the so-called street furniture.
-Every new part, however, has another kind of surface and another style of decorative elements, which is being criticized as well.
+Every new part, however, has another kind of surface and another style of decorative elements, which is being criticised as well.
 Even before the last part of the street, which was meant to be a pedestrian precinct, could be given to the public use, the cobblestones on the first part were remarkably destroyed.
 From 1995 those cobblestones were gradually replaced by the new ones, which were more grey in color and much more solid.
 That created a perfect opportunity to build the monument Lodz Citizens of the Millennium.

-Together with the decorative changes of Piotrkowska Street, apartment houses and little palaces standing next to it were revitalized.
+Together with the decorative changes of Piotrkowska Street, apartment houses and little palaces standing next to it were revitalised.
 Some pubs, restaurants, shops and cafés moved inside them.
-At first mainly the front elevations of apartment houses were renovated, but as the popularity of the street increased and some of the most attractive buildings in the front were rented, revitalization gradually reached also backyards and back-premises.
+At first mainly the front elevations of apartment houses were renovated, but as the popularity of the street increased and some of the most attractive buildings in the front were rented, revitalisation gradually reached also backyards and back-premises.
 Nowadays, although not all of them, the huge number of backyards are paved with cobblestones and used for trading purposes.